osrf/gazebo_design/event_callbacks/event_callbacks.md

 ### Architecture

 A cartoon diagram of an event is shown below.
-The event is drawn as a box with a slot for inserting function pointers, a trap door for removing them, and a button at the top that will execute all the callbacks in the box when it is pushed.
+The event is drawn as a box with a slot for inserting function pointers (the `Connect` interface), a trap door for removing them (the `Disconnect` interface), and a button at the top that will execute all the callbacks in the box when it is pushed (the `Signal` interface).
 When a callback is added using `Connect`, an `id` is returned.
 This `id` is needed to remove the callback using `Disconnect`.